 - Remove logs from the refrigerator and cut each into 12 1-inch slices.
 Pour cornmeal into a plate or bowl.
 Dip the bottom of each roll into cornmeal and place 12 on each baking sheet, cornmeal side down.
 The cornmeal is optional, but gives the bottom of the rolls an extra delicious crisp.
 Sprinkle the tops of the rolls with extra cheese, if desired.

 - Bake for 15-20 minutes or until the sides are lightly browned.
 Cool for 5 minutes, then serve with fresh basil on top (if desired) and extra pizza sauce for dipping.
 Pizza rolls should be enjoyed immediately, though they can be covered tightly and stored for a few days in the refrigerator.
 Reheat to your liking.

-Make ahead tip: If you plan to make this snack ahead of time, prepare the rolls through step 3 where you chill the logs in the refrigerator.
+- Make Ahead & Freezing Instructions: If you plan to make this snack ahead of time, prepare the rolls through step 3 where you chill the logs in the refrigerator.
 Cover the rolls tightly with plastic wrap and refrigerate for up to 1 day.
 The next day, proceed with the recipe.
 Baked pizza rolls freeze well, up to 3 months.
 Bake frozen rolls at 350°F (177°C) for 25-30 minutes or until heated through.
 See the pizza crust recipe for how to freeze and thaw the pizza dough.

-- Recipe can easily be halved to yield 12 rolls.
+- Half Batch: Recipe can easily be halved to yield 12 rolls.
 Freeze half of the pizza dough for another time.

-- If desired, use whole wheat pizza dough instead.
+- Whole Wheat Version: If desired, use whole wheat pizza dough instead.

-- Muffin Pan or 9x13 inch Baking Pan: You can bake these rolls in muffin pans or 9x13 baking pans.
+- Muffin Pan or 9×13 inch Baking Pan: You can bake these rolls in muffin pans or 9×13 baking pans.
 Bake time is the same.